mohitsh/mohitsh.github.io/_posts/2016-11-11-proposition-complement.markdown

 > If Pigs can fly (P).
 > You can solve Riemann Hypothesis (Q).

 Now the P part is *False*.
 We all know that pigs can't fly.
-Well, after looking at the truth table of Implication, it is evident that no matter what the status of Q is the implication is always true.
+Well, after looking at the truth table of Implication, it is evident that no matter what the status of Q is, the implication is always true.
-Hence you can solve **Riemann Hypothesis**, and that's a big compliment. :sunglasses:
+Hence the proposition is true irrespective of whether you can solve the **Riemann Hypothesis** or not.